Phillip-Generation/SBA-BSM-Website/README.md

 * **Git and GitHub**

-24. Use the appropriate Git commands to save your code to the local repository and push your code to GitHub
+24. Use the appropriate Git commands to save your code to the local repository and push your code to GitHub and create a pull request